 Today, it is no longer as much a safety concern as it is a matter of personal preference.
-During your consultation, Dr. Galante will review your available options for breast implants to help you make an informed decision about your procedure.
+During your consultation, Dr. Galante or Dr. Garza will review your available options for breast implants to help you make an informed decision about your procedure.

 Will I be able to breastfeed with breast implants?

 Breastfeeding is often possible after breast augmentation.
-If you’re considering having children after surgery, be sure to share your plans with Dr. Galante.
-He can use special incision methods to minimize the involvement of the nipple, which increases the odds of successful breastfeeding.
+If you’re considering having children after surgery, be sure to share your plans with your surgeon.
+They can use special incision methods to minimize the involvement of the nipple, which increases the odds of successful breastfeeding.
 Additionally, the presence of implants does not affect breast milk.

 Will my breast implants eventually leak and need to be replaced?